clyako/vertical-vibratory-transport/_docs/implementation.md

 The code can be found in `teensy/` on [GitHub](https://github.com/clyako/vertical-vibratory-transport-of-grasped-parts-using-impacts.git).

-**Note:** The Teensy code has been cleaned up without retesting on the gripper, as it is no longer in service.
+**:bangbang:** The Teensy code has been cleaned up without retesting on the gripper, as it is no longer in service.
 Please use caution when running the gripper for the first time (try running at lower currents, use a scope to check the output current waveform across the power resistor), and if you need any help getting things up and running please send an email to clyej3@gmail.com.
 {: .notice--danger}

 ### MATLAB